cronvel/rest-query/doc/auth.md

 * none: the parent authorization's level is ignored, the authorization's level of the current resource is computed, and will be passed to eventual children
-* parent: no authorization is computed for the resource, instead the authorization of the parent is used, and will be passed to eventual children.
+* all: no authorization is computed for the resource, instead the authorization of the parent is used, and will be passed to eventual children.
 	### This is faster, especially for collections. ###
 * max: the authorization's level of the current resource is computed, the greater level between the current resource and the